manuelrurda/Hangouts/README.md

 - Location Selection
   - Google Maps API to select location or place pin on map
 - Event details Screen
-  - Yelp API call to fetch restaurants depending on suggestions output.
+  - Google Places call to fetch restaurants depending on suggestions output.
 - [Create basic snippets for each Parse network request]

 ### Dependencies and API's